cvrajeesh/myblog/source/_posts/react-d3-responsive-chart.md

 > Make sure `getSize` method is not called frequently to reduce the number of updates.
 Here, I'm using `debounce` helper function from `lodash`.

-In my chart component, `ref` of my root element is passed to `useResize` hook to get it's size.
+In my chart component, `ref` of my root element is passed to `useResize` hook to get its size.

 ```jsx
 const LineChart = props => {